FlavioAlfonzetti/calculator-app-main/README.md

 # Calculator app
 Responsive calculator app made using HTML, SCSS, JS.
-I also used some Bootstrap 5 to make the buttons with CSS grid and Vite to organize the project and prepare it for deployment.
+I also used some Bootstrap 5 to make the buttons with CSS grid and Vite as local server and bundler.
 It's possible to switch between 3 different color themes. <br>
 Live demo: https://calculator-app-main.onrender.com/
 <br>
 <br>